Experience with installing, maintaining, and troubleshooting Cisco

 Storms and other natural disasters can cause extensive damage to power lines.
 When power is lost, line repairers must work quickly to restore service to customers.

-Line installers and repairers hold about 236,600 jobs.
-The industries that employ the most line installers and repairers are as follows:
+Electrical power-line installers and repairers hold about 120,900 jobs.
+The largest employers of electrical power-line installers and repairers are as follows:

 The work of line installers and repairers can be physically demanding.
 Line installers must be comfortable working at great heights and in confined spaces.
 Despite the help of bucket trucks, all line workers must be able to climb utility poles and transmission towers and balance while working on them.